cameri/nostream/CONFIGURATION.md

 # Settings

 Running `nostream` for the first time creates the settings file in `<project_root>/.nostr/settings.yaml`.
 If the file is not created and an error is thrown ensure that the `<project_root>/.nostr` folder exists.
-The configuration directory can be changed by setting the `NOSTR_CONFIG_DIR` environment variable.
+The configuration directory can be changed by setting the `NOSTR_CONFIG_DIR` environment variable. `nostream` will pick up any changes to this settings file without needing to restart.

 | Name                                        | Description                                                                   |
 |---------------------------------------------|-------------------------------------------------------------------------------|